shreyj03/Currency-Convertor/README.md

 ## Note

 **The API used for currency conversion is currently not working, so the application does not perform conversions at this time.**

+## Live Demo

+You can view a live demo of the project here: [Convertor](https://shreyj03.github.io/Currency-Convertor/)